nibeditans/Electric-Vehicle-Population-Analysis/README.md

 ----

-## Where can you get the Data from?
+## Where can you get the Dataset from?

 Navigate to the Dataset and click on the download button.
 - GitHub Dataset: [Electric_Vehicle_Population_Data.csv](https://github.com/nibeditans/Electric-Vehicle-Population-Analysis/blob/main/Electric_Vehicle_Population_Data.csv)